-RNA also considered, but did not value separately, various agreements with third-parties.
-Aside from the MIT agreement that was included in our analysis, none of the other agreements were deemed material or appropriate to include, such as the following:
+RNA also considered, but did not value separately, any lease agreements with third-parties.
+Given the nature and the scope of the engagement, lease agreements weren’t considered as a part of the valuation exercise.

-Agreement with Acuitas, other MIT agreements, and agreements with Cystic Fibrosis Foundation Therapeutics, Inc.: These agreements have effectively expired/are irrelevant as they do not pertain to existing or future development programs;

-Shire – Ethris GmbH agreement: This agreement was terminated prior to the Transaction; and

-Manufacturing agreement with F. Hoffmann-La Roche AG and other consultant agreements: These agreements generally carry market rate terms based on discussions with Management.

 Industry Overview

 Overview

 In valuing a business or its assets, it is important to consider the condition of, and the outlook for, the industry in which the enterprise operates.
 Depending upon the nature of the marketplace, industry conditions can significantly affect financial performance and, consequently, value.
 The following section provides a brief overview of the RNA-based therapeutics market, with a focus on treatments for CF and OTC, as well as a discussion of the competitive environment in that space.